 Ingredient Notes

-You'll need just 6 easy-to-find ingredients to make this no-cook chocolate pie filling.
+All you need are 6 simple ingredients to make this no-cook chocolate pie filling:

-- chocolate - either bars or chocolate chips are fine; the type of chocolate you use will impact the sweetness of the pie.
+- Dairy-free chocolate: Either bars or chocolate chips are fine; the type of chocolate you use will impact the sweetness of the pie.
 Just be sure to check the ingredient list for dairy.
 It's usually pretty easy to find at least one semi-sweet chocolate option at most grocery stores that's dairy-free, and multiple options for dark chocolate.

 - With semi-sweet, around 60% cacao solids, the pie filling may be sweet enough without any additional sugar.
-Taste and decide.
+YOu canaste and decide.

 - If using dark chocolate, around 70%, you may want to add sweetener to the blender.